irisnet/irismod/modules/farm/spec/01_state.md

 ## RewardRule

-`RewardRule` defines the rules for the pool to issue rewards and the remaining bonuses of the current pool.
+`RewardRule` defines the rules for the pool to distribute rewards and record the remaining bonuses of the current pool.

 ```go
 type RewardRule struct {